MV Nimbin: Shipwreck event

-At 3.15 p.m. an amphibian aircraft, piloted by a senior officer of the RAAF based on the Rathmines, took off on a reconnaissance flight to seaward.
+At 3.15 p.m. an amphibian aircraft, piloted by a senior officer of the Royal Australian Air Force based on the Rathmines, took off on a reconnaissance flight to seaward.
 Soon after taking off the pilot saw smoke several miles out to sea.
 He altered course and made for the spot immediately.
 He found a great deal of wreckage floating on the surface with the amphibian sighting the wreck site within ten minutes of the explosion.
 The pilot landed the plane but found the water much rougher than he had expected.
 Because of the seas and the extent of the wreckage, he was unable to taxi close to one large piece of the flotsam, to which he could see a group of men clinging desperately.
 He taxied the machine some distance to the lea of a small island, where sheltered water enabled him to take off.

 The pilot intended to return directly o his base to obtain help.
 Soon afterwards, however, he sighted another ship in the vicinity.
 Flying low, he signalled to it with an Aldous lamp, informing it of the position of the wreckage and directing it to steam immediately to the scene.